back

 Spin to me implies loss of yaw control, with tires past peak grip.

-Lock for wheels means wheel rotation stopped, usually because of excessive braking.
+Lock for tires means tire rotation stopped, usually because of excessive braking.

 On track, much slip is lateral, associated with change in direction, yaw times speed.